bionanopatterning/Pom/docs/organelle_segmentation.rst

    "single_model_epochs": 100,               # the number of epochs (iterations over the full training dataset) to use "single_model_batch_size": 32,            # batch size to use during training

 During processing, input volumes are filtered along the z-axis by convolution with a window function.
-The "z_sum" value is radius of this window (i.e. the window will be 2 * 4 + 1 voxels in this example).
+The "z_sum" value is radius of this window (i.e. the window will be 2 * z + 1 voxels).
 This filter is also applied during the initialization of the training data.

 To test the resulting networks, save at least one tomogram in the test directory and run the following commands: